EU Looking At Petroleum Products Made From Russian Crude Oil In India Finding Way To Its Market

 The EU trade commissioner said this while asked about India's increasing trade relations with Russia, especially its procurement of discounted Russian crude oil.

-'But if they are made with Russian oil, in a sense it defies the purpose which we are putting in front of us as the EU, as a Western democratic world, to reduce Russia's ability to wage the civil war,' he said.
+"But if they are made with Russian oil, in a sense it defeats the purpose which we are putting in front of us as the EU, as a Western democratic world, to reduce Russia's ability to wage the civil war," he said.

 On EU's trade ties with India, the Trade Commissioner said the grouping is looking at significantly expanding economic engagement with New Delhi.

-'And India is the EU's 10th largest trading partner, accounting for 2 per cent of EU total trade.
-But at the same time, we see that there is still lots of untapped potential,' he said.
+"And India is the EU's 10th largest trading partner, accounting for 2% of EU total trade.
+But at the same time, we see that there is still lots of untapped potential," he said.